By Gregory J. Lamoureux

 Now, Prosecutors in the case are asking the Judge to deny the defense motion, in part saying Connolly was “struck once in the face” by the officer during the incident “in order to gain control of the situation and protect (Sergeant Lawton) from further injury.”

 Additionally, prosecutors are doubling down, amending the assault charge to a charge of assault on a law enforcement officer.
+Maybe she could require the assistance of a personal injury lawyer by checking out the website for more information.

 Seven Days broke the news about the officer brutality on Monday after getting a copy of the footage filed in Franklin County Criminal Court.
 You can watch that video here: